 Over the course of the day, I watched gluten-free people everywhere virtually high-fiveing, as they rejoiced in celebration over Twitter and other social media.
 Meanwhile, I was feeling down, a little confused, and very alone in my thoughts.

 The traditional gluten-free diet (GFD as its called in medical literature) is defined as a diet that is void of wheat, barley and rye.
-Oats are not even considered part of the GFD anymore (although I’m not sure I agree with this).
+Oats are not even considered part of the GFD anymore (which I don’t agree with).

 So why aren’t most people healing on the GFD?
-One likely possibility is because 32% of inherently gluten-free grains are cross-contaminated with more than 20ppm of gluten.
+One likely possibility is because 32% of inherently gluten-free grains are cross-contaminated with more than 20ppm of gluten .
 This means that if your buckwheat or millet or quinoa is not labeled gluten-free, don’t assume it is!
-And you may not see that gluten-free label on such single-ingredient packages anytime soon, anyway.
-Dr. Petersen discusses that more here.

-One study by Dr. Alessio Fasano and colleagues, is continually referenced to support the idea that 20ppm or less is deemed to be safe.
+One study by Catassi and colleagues, published in 2007, is continually referenced to support the idea that 20ppm or less is deemed to be safe .
 However, upon reading the entire study, I don’t see where it actually says that 20ppm is safe.
-They say that 50 mg of gluten per day is a “minimum [emphasis mine] dose required to produce measurable damage” and that “the threshold of 20 ppm keeps the intake of gluten from “special celiac food” well below the amount of 50 mg/d, which allows a safety margin for the variable gluten sensitivity and dietary habits of patients.”
+They say that 50 mg of gluten per day is a “minimum dose required to produce measurable damage” and that “the threshold of 20 ppm keeps the intake of gluten… well below the amount of 50 mg/d…”

 They conclude that the